-With Valentines Day coming in few days, expect couples to find the most romantic destinations to bring bae.
+With Valentines Day coming in a few days, expect couples to find the most romantic destinations to bring bae.
 And what does that mean?
 Expect your newsfeed to be filled by hashtag #couplesgoal pictures, along with “follow me” Instagram shots, romantic dinners, and pictures of the flowers they have received along with 2 pages of letters stating how much they love their partner.
 The partner who is probably sitting beside them but they would rather express their love and gratitude over Facebook – even if bae doesn’t have a Facebook and most likely won’t see it.

 So as my way of rebellion for the upcoming Valentines Day, I am focusing on destinations that single people can enjoy while others die of sweetness on Valentines Day.
-Because you see, single people can enjoy a Valentines trip too!
+Because you see, single people can enjoy Valentine’s trip too!
 So pack your backpack and enjoy these destinations that are suitable for single travellers.

 Who can’t forget the eternal line from the movie That Thing Called Tadhana – “Where do broken hearts go?”
-The place is well-known destination for solo travellers even before the movie hit the cinemas.
+The place is a well-known destination for solo travellers even before the movie hit the cinemas.
 Located in Cordilleras Mountains, Sagada immortalized the perfect getaway for travellers who want peace and quiet.
 From caves, falls, valleys, and mountains, Sagada has the perfect spots for you to contemplate why you’re still single or plan the demise of your pathetic ex.

 Things To Do In Sagada

 - Hanging coffins of Echo Valley to learn more about the local culture.

 - Kiltepan Viewpoint for sunrise.